ddiproietto/nontetris/README.md

 Nontetris
 =================

-Nontetris is inspired by (i.e. a clone of) the awesome Not Tetris 2 (http://stabyourself.net/nottetris2/) by Maurice Guégan.
+Nontetris is inspired by (i.e. a clone of) the awesome  [Not Tetris 2](http://stabyourself.net/nottetris2/) by Maurice Guégan.
 It is a multiplatform demo (just playable) that uses GL for rendering.
 When I say multiplatform, I mean:

 * Web with duetto: it works at least with Firefox and Chrome, if WebGL is available.
 It still has issues, but we hope to fix them soon.
-Play online here (http://allievi.sssup.it/jacopone/cnontetris/)
+Play online [here](http://allievi.sssup.it/jacopone/cnontetris/)
 * Windows: working with MXE cross compiler toolchain!
-Get the executable here (http://allievi.sssup.it/jacopone/cnontetris-win/cnontetris-latest.zip)
+Get the executable [here](https://allievi.sssup.it/jacopone/cnontetris-win/nontetris.zip)
 * Linux: currently supported with glfw (You have to build the source yourself)
 * Web with emscripten: work in progress

 Building
 ================

+Get the source code with

+	git clone git@github.com:ddiproietto/nontetris.git

 Linux
 ---------------

 Prerequisites: cmake(2.8), glfw(2 or 3), glew, GL headers(mesa-dev).

-Get the source code with

-	git clone

 Edit CMakeLists.txt and change the line